Rhode Island: Economy

-Rhode Island's taxes were appreciably higher than neighboring states', because Rhode Island's income tax was based on 25% of the payer's federal income tax payment.
-Former Governor Donald Carcieri claimed the higher tax rate had an inhibitory effect on business growth in the state and called for reductions to increase the competitiveness of the state's business environment.
+Rhode Island's taxes were appreciably higher than those of neighboring states, because Rhode Island's income tax was based on 25% of the payer's federal income tax payment.

+Former governor Donald Carcieri claimed the higher tax rate had an inhibitory effect on business growth in the state and called for reductions to increase the competitiveness of the state's business environment.
 In 2010, the Rhode Island General Assembly passed a new state income tax structure that Governor Carcieri signed into law on June 9, 2010.
 The income tax overhaul has made Rhode Island competitive with other New England states by lowering its maximum tax rate to 5.99% and reducing the number of tax brackets to three.
 The state's first income tax was enacted in 1971.

 Largest employers

-As of March 2011, Rhode Island's largest employers (excluding employees of municipalities) are:
+As of March 2011, Rhode Island's largest employers (excluding employees of municipalities) were:

 Transportation

 Bus

 The Rhode Island Public Transit Authority (RIPTA) operates statewide intra- and intercity bus transport from its hubs at Kennedy Plaza in Providence, Pawtucket, and Newport.
 RIPTA bus routes serve 38 of Rhode Island's 39 cities and towns.
 (New Shoreham on Block Island is not served).
 RIPTA operates 58 routes, including daytime trolley service (using trolley-style replica buses) in Providence and Newport.